-- Most recipes will not require the smooth skin of the apricot to be peeled.
-However, should you need to peel them, simply blanch in boiling water for about 20 seconds and then plunge into ice water.
+- The perk of using an apricot is that most recipes don't require the smooth skin of the apricot to be peeled.
+However, should you need to peel them, simply blanch in boiling water for about 20 seconds and then plunge them into ice water.
 The skins should peel off easily.

 - If your dried apricots have dried out too much, they may be softened in the microwave.
 Place the dried apricots in a single layer in a microwave-safe dish and sprinkle with a bit of water.
 Cover and microwave for one to two minutes, checking for pliability.
 They may also be steamed or soaked in liquid to soften them up.